Objective Function | Description |

 # Use the best model to predict and get metrics

 So there you have it.
-We searched a parameter space, chose the best set of parameters via k-fold cross validation, and got an assessment of generalization error in just a couple lines of code.
+We searched the parameter space, chose the best hyperparameter via k-fold cross validation, and got an assessment of generalization error.
 Neat!

 In the previous example, we used a grid search to search over a range of values for the penalty parameter.
 It is a quick and easy way to get started, but generally we want something that can search a better space of parameter values rather than a limited grid.
 It can also be computationally expensive with many hyperparameters, as we might have with boosting methods.
 We can do better by using more efficient approaches.
 For example, we can use a random search, where we randomly sample from the parameter space.
 This is generally faster than a grid search, and can be just as effective.
 Other methods are available that better explore the space and do so more efficiently.

-For production-level work, or just for reproducibility, it is often useful to create a pipeline for your modeling work.
-A pipeline is a series of steps that are performed in sequence.
+For production-level work, or just for reproducibility, it is useful to create a pipeline for your modeling work.
+In essence, a pipeline is just a series of steps that are performed in a particular order.
 For example, we might want to perform the following steps:

-• Fit the model on the training set
+- Fit the model on the training set with cross-validation

 We can create a pipeline that performs all of these steps in sequence.
 This is useful for a number of reasons:

-3. It is straightforward to use the pipeline to new data.
+- It is relatively easy to use the pipeline with new data.
 We can just start with the new data, and it will perform all of the steps in sequence.

 While pipelines are useful for any modeling work, they are especially useful for machine learning, where we often have many steps to perform, and where we are often trying to compare many different models.
 You don’t have to have a formal pipeline, but it is a good practice to have a script that performs all of the steps in sequence, and that can be run at any time to reproduce the results.
 Formal pipeline tools make it easier to manage the process, and the following demonstrates how that might look.